Diagnosis

 Liver biopsy

 A liver biopsy is a procedure to remove a small sample of liver tissue for laboratory testing.
-Liver biopsy is commonly performed by inserting a thin needle through your skin and into your liver.
+A liver biopsy is commonly performed by inserting a thin needle through the skin and into the liver.

-Your doctor will conduct a physical examination and ask about your current and past alcohol use.
-It's important to be honest about your drinking habits.
-Your doctor might ask your permission to interview family members about your drinking.
+Your healthcare professional does a physical exam and asks about your alcohol use, now and in the past.
+Be honest about your drinking.
+Your care professional might ask to talk to family members about your drinking.

-- A liver biopsy, if other tests and imaging don't provide a clear diagnosis or if you are at risk of other causes of hepatitis
+- A liver biopsy, if other tests and imaging don't give a clear diagnosis or if you are at risk of other causes of hepatitis.

 More Information